-Forecasting the future involves some speculation, but without at least some speculation, no plans can be made which might follow from Brexit anyway, even if a withdrawal agreement is concluded.
+Forecasting the future involves some speculation, but without at least some speculation, no plans can be made

+19. It is not easy, looking into the future, to distinguish between consequences which might follow from the absence of a withdrawal agreement, and consequences which might follow from Brexit anyway, even if a withdrawal agreement is concluded.
 We acknowledge that there is an inevitable speculative element in this exercise, but without some degree of speculation, no plans for the future can made.
 It is clearly essential that such plans should be made, and that Parliament and public be so far as possible empowered to understand and participate in that process.